sasilver75/obsidian/Temperature.md

 A hyperparameter that can be added to the softmax function to change the distribution of results.

+> "Temperature is the blood-alcohol content of your language model"
+> - John Berryman, MLE @ Github

 ![[Pasted image 20240411155632.png]]

  This temperature doesn't affect the monotonicity of the distribution; if word A has higher probability than word B previously, then after the adjustment A will still have a higher than B, but ==their relative difference will change!==